goddoe/goddoe.github.io/_posts/2017-09-14-access-jupyter-notebook-via-ssh.md

 ```

 # Conclusion
-If you are working with a Korean bank project.
+If you are working with ANY Korean bank project.
 Escape that hell project!!!!!
 Korean bank projects suck!!!!! ㄷㄷㄷ

 ## reference